Dulce María Rodríguez: Career

 Born in Toluca, she competed at her first high-profile, international competitions in 2000.
 She ran in the long race at the 2000 IAAF World Cross Country Championships, represented Mexico at the 2000 Summer Olympics over 5000 metres, and competed for the hosts at the 2000 IAAF World Half Marathon Championships in Veracruz, where she was 37th overall.
 She made her debut over the marathon distance in 2001 and was the runner-up at the Lalá Marathon in Torreón.
 Rodríguez competed internationally over 5000 m that year at the 2001 World Championships in Athletics.

+Olympics photo of Dulce Marìa Rodriguez.

 She took a regional double at the 2002 CAC Games, taking the gold medals in the 1500 metres and 5000 m.
 She also won the inaugural North American 5K Championships title that year, helping Mexico to the team title as well.
 She missed out on a medal at the 2003 Pan American Games, taking fifth in the 1500 m, although she did win the Mexico City Marathon later that year.
 She established a new best time of 1:11:36 hours for the half marathon at the 2004 Paris Half Marathon with her second-place performance.
 She made her second Olympic appearance at the 2004 Athens Olympics, taking part in the heats of the 5000 m.

 Rodríguez won at the Lala Marathon in April 2005, setting a course record time of 2:29:00 hours – her first run under two and a half hours.
 She set a personal best in the 10,000 metres the following month, running 31:25.33 minutes in Palo Alto, California.
 She was selected for both the 5000 m and 10,000 m events at the 2005 World Championships in Athletics, but did not fare well at either distance.
 She received an elite invitation to the New York City Marathon that year and was 14th in the race.
 She was second at the Gran Pacifico Mazatlan Half Marathon, completing the distance in a career best time of 1:10:30 hours.